 - Preheat the oven to 400º.
 Line sheet pan with parchment.

 - Heat jelly with your choice of liquor.
-Brush tart with the jelly mixture, and allow to cool completely.
+Brush the tart with the jelly mixture, and allow it to cool completely.

 Amount Per Serving: Calories: 146Total Fat: 5gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 10mgSodium: 40mgCarbohydrates: 23gFiber: 2gSugar: 18gProtein: 0g